Cyprus and the European Union: Accession to the European Union

 In 2004, Cyprus became a full member of the European Union.
 Being a small, divided island nation, the European Union had represented an attractive solution to Greek Cypriots to act as a safety net against Turkey.
 In the autumn of 2004, Eurobarometer reported that seventy-three per cent of Cypriots believed that by being a member of the European Union, they felt more secure.
 Similarly, the identification of the European Union as a space of democratic values and an upholder of human rights significantly contributed to a positive image of Cyprus’ accession.
-The European Union presented itself as a project worth dedicating Cypriot loyalty to, hence delivering a sense of security and pride where neighbouring countries could not threaten their interests.
+The European Union presented itself as a project worth dedicating Cypriot loyalty to, hence delivering a sense of security and pride where neighboring countries could not threaten their interests.
+The Treaty of Accession 2003 signed on the 16 April 2003 in Athens was the legal basis for 10 countries Central and Southern Europe (Cyprus, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia) entering the European Union.
+On 1 May 2004 Cyprus became a full member of the European Union, along with 9 other European countries.

-Financial Issues
+Financial issues

 Euro-Crisis

 The subprime mortgage crisis in the United States generated a ripple effect that arrived on the shores of the European Union.
-Having recently acceded to the European Union alongside the eurozone, Cyprus was disproportionately affected, with the economy shrinking by one point sixty-seven per cent in 2009.
+Having recently acceded to the European Union alongside the eurozone, Cyprus was disproportionately affected, with the economy shrinking by 1.67% in 2009.

 On 13 March 2012, problems worsened as Cyprus’ credit rating was downgraded by Moody's to speculative status.
 Moody's stressed that if the Cypriot government did not inject more fresh capital into its banks to cover losses incurred through Greece's debt swap, the situation would further deteriorate.
 Similarly, on 25 June 2012, Fitch downgraded bonds issued by Cyprus to BB+, disqualifying them from being accepted as collateral by the European Central Bank; the Cypriot government requested a bailout from the European Financial Stability Facility or the European Stability Mechanism.
 Having just acceded to the eurozone, and in a significantly weaker position financially than fellow member states, Cyprus’ ability to exercise its voice became slimmer by the day.